 How to Install Hammer Arrestors in a Dishwasher?

-The harmer arrestor works by absorbing the pressure and shocks caused by plumbing fixtures.
+The Harmer arrestor absorbs the pressure and shocks caused by plumbing fixtures.

 It can be installed vertically or horizontally.
 Strictly, it should be installed 6 feet next to the valve causing the noise.

-While installing the water hammer arrestor, you will have to disconnect the waterline.
-Thus, to avoid causing messes, it would be wise to shut off the main water supply into the house
+• Step 1: Shut off the Water Supply – Disconnect the water hammer arrestor when installing the waterline.
+Thus, to avoid causing messes, it would be wise to shut off the main water supply in the house.

-Next, you need to disconnect the supply line of the valve that is causing the noise.
-Note that the harmer arrestor should be installed at a proximity of 600 feet to absorb the shocks caused by the valve efficiently
+• Step 3: Disconnect the Supply Line from the Valve – Next, you need to disconnect the supply line of the valve that is causing the noise.
+Note that the harmer arrestor should be installed at a proximity of 600 feet to absorb the shocks caused by the valve efficiently.

 If you had made the connection correctly, you shouldn’t be leakages.
 In case of any, you can use the wrench to tighten the pipe connections.

-Also, you can check out this video for a demo of how to install the water hammer arrestor.
+Also, you can check out this video for a demo of installing the water hammer arrestor.

 How Do I Stop the Water Hammer in My Dishwasher?